SwastikGowdaL/Mod-Guard/README.md

 > **Note** : You have to self host this application , explanation for self hosting is provided below as well.

 > **Prerequisites** : Node.js, npm and git bash installed in your computer/laptop.
+> If the Prerequisites are met you can run this application locally as well!

 **Step 1:**
 `Fork` and then `clone` the forked repo!